Leadership is a form of social influence.

 - Have a strong sense of self, including your own purpose and values.
 Articulate them clearly to transform your vision into a common goal.

-- Be flexible in your approach because you want input from others, and understand that decisions might have to pivot as the process unfolds.
+- Be flexible in your approach when you want input from others, and understand that decisions might have to pivot as the process unfolds.

 - Your intuitive nature or EQ allows you to recognize and regulate your own emotions while appropriately responding to the emotions of others, calming them down or building them up when necessary.